coderefinery/reports-and-proposals/phase-4-proposal/info_for_new_organizations.md

     No one can be forced to do anything that is not beneficial to their organization.
     • Partners have a responsibility for advertising to their own audiences to attend workshops.

-Benefits for participating organizations (depending on the level of commitment):
-    • Continuation of CodeRefinery into the future and thus access to more workshops which are in high demand.
-    • Influence on course material development.
-    • Participation in collaborative training and train-the-trainer events.
-    • Cross-advertisement of workshops to a wide network of trainers and learners.
-    • Partners are acknowledged in every workshop they contribute to and highlighted on our website and social media.